-A conservatory has been erected to the rear of the property.
+The property has been altered by the formation of the ground floor extensions and outbuilding.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.